Rocketry STEM Kit

 Ages 10 and older

-The Rocketry STEM Kit provides "beginning" Alpha III rockets (with plastic form-fitted fins - there is no fin development and/or measurement involved in this rocket, so other more difficult rockets should be sought for expanded math and engineering involvement); A8-3 motors - 2 for each rocket; launch pad; controller; curriculum; and instructional video to initiate this invigorating program.
+The Rocketry STEM Kit provides "beginning" Alpha III rockets (with plastic form-fitted fins -- there is no fin development and/or measurement involved in this rocket, so other more difficult rockets should be sought for expanded math and engineering involvement); A8-3 motors -- two for each rocket; launch pad; controller; curriculum; and instructional video to initiate this invigorating program.
 Beginning with foam or bottle rockets is great, but getting to launch engine-propelled rockets will give just about any young person (and adult) a thrill to investigate repeated rocket experiments.
 Of course, the desire to build bigger, multi-stage rockets will naturally follow!
 This kit is intended to supplement the Model Rocketry curriculum, as well as the Advanced Model Rocketry curriculum found online in the AE Downloads and Resources section of CAP's member portal, eServices.
 The kit materials will fulfill CAP's Cadet Program's Titan (Stage Two) requirements in the Model Rocketry book.

 SAFETY Precautions: It is paramount that safety guides are used when building and launching rockets.
 Please reference the National Association of Rocketry's Model Rocket Safety Code found HERE.
 Use of safety goggles when launching should be mandatory.